buggyrace/buggy-race-server/tech_notes/content/tech-notes/database-structure.md

 Title: 1-ADD database structure

-# know what's in the database
+# Know what's in the database

 * Task [1-ADD add more data to the form]({{ BUGGY_RACE_SERVER_URL }}/project/tasks/#task-1-add)